LiberTEM/LiberTEM/docs/source/usage.rst

 Starting the LiberTEM Server
 ----------------------------

 LiberTEM is based on a client-server architecture.
-To use LiberTEM, you need to have the server running on the machine where your data is available.
+To use the LiberTEM GUI, you need to have the server running on the machine where your data is available.
+For using LiberTEM from Python scripts, this is not necessary, see `The Python API`_ below.

 After :doc:`installing LiberTEM <install>`, activate the virtualenv or conda environment.